Happy New Year! Even if you’re not the type of person who makes New Year’s Resolutions, I’d like to offer a suggestion to consider.

 Today is (apparently) World Kindness Day.
 I was alerted to this by a kind friend, and in looking up the observance I learned it was established on November 13, 1997 by a consortium of humanitarian groups.
 They wanted to encourage people to do something kind, whether it’s donating time, money or goods to a worthy organization or person, or committing an act of kindness — large or small — for a friend or stranger.

 We are marking the 30th anniversary of Sunday Baroque — the program I originated on WSHU Public Radio as a local show, and which we ultimately began distributing nationally 19 years ago.
 Listeners frequently ask me how I keep Sunday Baroque fresh week after week, especially after so many years.
 Probably the most important factor is that I retain the same wonder and enthusiasm for sharing music as I did in the beginning — maybe even more so, as I’ve learned and experienced more myself.
-There was an interview with a commercial airline pilot on another public radio show recently, in which she shared that she still feels the same exhilaration and wonder about launching a 175,000 pound metal tube filled with people into the air (and eventually landing it) safely.
-Her words resonated, because even though it’s not the same kind of scientific achievement, I retain a sense of wonder about the music, and about my role in sharing it.
-(AND I, too, think that flight technology is miraculously wonderful!)

 Not long ago, a listener sent me a message saying how much he enjoys Sunday Baroque.
 He identified himself as an “old rocker” who grew up in the 70s and 80s but who, nevertheless, finds himself newly captivated by baroque music.
 It reminded me of an interview I heard recently with travel expert Rick Steves, in which he talked about the “transformational” experience of travel.
-He pointed out how when you go to someplace new, somewhere you’ve never been and may have questions about, and where you may not even speak the language, it can transform you.
-That “old rocker” listener’s comments demonstrate that music can be transformational, too.
-Someone might assume he won’t like classical music because rock has been his staple genre, but when he listens to Sunday Baroque he finds the music comforting, appealing, even familiar.

 The Autumnal Equinox is almost here — Fall begins on Friday, September 22.
 Baroque era composer and violinist Antonio Vivaldi famously honored each season with a Concerto, and an accompanying sonnet for each.
 In his AUTUMN Concerto, Vivaldi depicted “The peasant celebrates with song and dance the harvest safely gathered in,” “cooling breezes,” and hunters who “emerge at dawn, ready for the chase.”